How I Build Fast

 Ok.
 Let’s pause and think for a second.
 If you do this, you now have a ready to go starter that lets your users authenticate and pay for services.

-If you ever get an idea for a Saas, you can take this starter, tweak your copy to your product’s, hook up to a new Firebase project and add a new Stripe project/plan and...voila you have your mvp!
+If you ever get an idea for a Saas, you can take this starter, tweak your copy to your product’s, hook up to a new Supabase project and add a new Stripe project/plan and...voila you have your MVP!
 How fucking powerful is that.

 By developing this system you can cut down your coding time by a shit ton.
 And move on ideas fast.